jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/AddProjectGoals.png width="800">
 </p>

-For the goal title type in `Explore Data` and click save.
+For the goal title type in `Explore Data` and click **Save**.
 Once the goal is saved click the drop down on the right to mark the goal status as `Data Acquisition and Exploration`.

 <p align="center">
 <img src = readme_images/Goal1status.png width="800">